kiddstechnical/ALLIS-Artificial-Learning-and-Location-Intelligence-System/formal-verification/authorized-adoption/FORMAL_MODEL.md

 H_{env}(c)=SHA256(CanonicalJSON(c))
 ```

-A candidate is therefore not merely proposed content.
-It also carries a target, expected prestate, evaluation, scores, and expected tests.
+A candidate therefore represents a proposed transition and its supporting evaluation context.

+It does **not** represent permission to perform the transition.

+> **Architecture rule:** A candidate is a proposal object, not an authority object.

 ---

-## 5. Authorization envelope
+## 7. Authorization envelope

 Define an authorization envelope as: